rb2k/viddl-rb/README.md

 In both cases we'll name the output file according to the video title.

+__Youtube plugin specifics:__

-Download all videos on a Youtube playlist:
+Download all videos on a playlist:
     viddl-rb http://www.youtube.com/playlist?list=PL7E8DA0A515924126

-Download all videos from a Youtube user:
+Download all videos from a user:
     viddl-rb http://www.youtube.com/user/tedtalksdirector

-Filter videos to download from a Youtube user/playlist:
+Filter videos to download from a user/playlist:
     viddl-rb http://www.youtube.com/user/tedtalksdirector --filter=internet/i

-The --filter argument accepts a regular expression and will only download
-videos whose titles match the regex.
+The --filter argument accepts a regular expression and will only download videos where the title matches the regex.
 The /i option does a case-insensitive search.

 __Requirements:__